rasangelie/new-yt-layout-2023/README.md

 # new-yt-layout-2023
-Coding the layout of YouTube (2023) using HTML and CSS for practice and review purposes.
+For practice and review purposes, I code some parts of YouTube (2023) layout using HTML and CSS.